Instructional or Learning Design

 Rapid Instructional Design (RID)

-Performance (the application of new knowledge and/or skills to real work situations).
+Performance Have the performers apply their new knowledge and skills to real work situations:

 Criticisms

-While the RID model may greatly enhance some learning programs, its author Dave Meier (2000), writes that it is a replacement for ISD.
-However, since the RID model lacks suitable replacements for analyzing and evaluating the learning programs it creates, it should be thought of as a model that plugs into ISD, rather than a replacement for it.
+While the RID model may greatly enhance many learning programs, its author Dave Meier (2000), writes that it is a replacement for ISD.
+However, since the RID model lacks suitable replacements for analyzing, developing, and evaluating the learning processes it creates, it should be used as a model that plugs into ISD, rather than a replacement for it (van Merriënboer, 1997).

 References